bergesinstitute/graf-method/book-2-unit-4.md

 > *When we use the preposition *de* followed by the article *el*, we need to merge them together into *del.*

-Also, when we place an event before or after an action (after running, before eating…), in Spanish we always use the infinitive form of the verb (*correr, comer,* etc.):
+When we place an event before or after an action (after running, before eating…), in Spanish we always use the infinitive form of the verb (*correr, comer,* etc.):

 *Después de cenar, fuimos al parque.*

 *Antes de correr, nunca bebo mucha agua.*

 *Ayer fui al gimnasio.
 Después de ir al gimnasio, desayuné.
-Después de desayunar,trabajé.
+Después de desayunar, trabajé.
 Después de trabajar, fui al supermercado.*

 *Durante* is never followed by *de:*